Introduction to Thermal Metal Spraying

 Dry Film Thickness

-The dry film thickness of thermal coatings can be checked immediately after application when the surface has cooled.
+The dry film thickness of thermal coatings can be measured immediately after application, once the surface has cooled.

-The inspection must be very thorough for the application of thermal coatings.
+The inspection must be comprehensive for the application of thermal coatings.

 Under thickness may not perform or seal the surface, and over thickness may create adhesion problems.